Patio door ideas boost the daylight that reaches an interior and maximize the view – and the connection – to the backyard.

 Before setting your heart on a specific product, take some time to consider how you want to use the space where the doors will be installed.

-For example, do you want a broad span of glass that will provide a gorgeous view of the garden, or do you simply need a convenient back or side entrance that allows you to nip in and out of the house?
+For example, do you want a broad span of glass that will provide a gorgeous view of the backyard?
+Or do you simply need a convenient back or side entrance that allows you to go in and out of the house?

 Laying out your needs and expectations will make it easier to identify the right design solution.